New Chapelton retail initative brings shipping containers to life

 Chapelton is now home to more than 200 households, with housebuilders AJC, Stephen, Places for People, Snowdrop Developments and Brio Retirement Living building a wide mix of properties to suit various needs and budgets.

-The new Box Park initiative follows Chapelton’s long-standing farmers’ market – an event that takes place four times a year and sees around 25 stallholders showcase local produce and products from across the north-east.
+The initiative follows Chapelton’s long-standing farmers’ market – an event that takes place four times a year and sees around 25 stallholders showcase local produce and products from across the north-east.

 Elsick Development Company, the developer behind the growing Aberdeenshire town, has also welcomed a nursery school to the local community, as well as a salon and highly popular coffee shop.